Can You Sell a House With Mold? Yes, Here's How

 Key Takeaways

-- 1 Yes, you can sell a house with mold—but your buyer pool shrinks dramatically.
+- 1 Yes, you can sell a house with mold, but your buyer pool shrinks sharply.
 Most financed buyers can't purchase until mold is remediated.

 - 2 Florida law requires disclosure of known mold under Johnson v.
 Davis.
 Hiding mold is fraud and can result in lawsuits.

-- 5 Cash buyers purchase as-is—no remediation, no clearance tests, no lender requirements.
-Close in 7-14 days.
+- 5 Cash buyers purchase as-is, no remediation, no clearance tests, no lender requirements.
+We can close when title, payoff, access, and seller documents are ready.

 Written by Max Cohen, State Certified General Contractor (CGC1534000) and founder of FL Home Buyers.
 Max has purchased 100+ Florida homes in every condition, including properties with significant mold damage.